-The Orianne Center for Indigo Conservation (OCIC) is operated by the Central Florida Zoo & Botanical Gardens and is the only captive breeding facility for the Eastern Indigo Snake.
+The Orianne Center for Indigo Conservation (OCIC) is operated by the Central Florida Zoo & Botanical Gardens and is the only captive breeding facility for the Eastern Indigo Snake with the sole purpose of releasing the offspring into regions where the population has been extirpated.
 The OCIC’s mission is to re-establish this threatened species into its former range.
 Snakes hatched at the OCIC are reintroduced in regions where historic populations have disappeared.
 To accomplish this, partnerships with nonprofit organizations and regulatory agencies combine both expertise and resources to reach program goals.

 The Eastern Indigo Snake (Drymarchon couperi) is listed as a threatened species throughout its range in the Southeast Coastal Plain.
 This species is America’s longest snake and is now only found in southern Georgia and peninsular Florida.
 Increasing population pressures include habitat loss, habitat fragmentation, and the decline of Gopher Tortoise communities.